 When it comes to wind energy, people for thousands of years had learned how to channel the wind and use it for a variety of purposes.
 But one of the first steps toward using it to create electricity took place in June of 1887.
 This is when the first windmill for electricity production was built by Professor James Blyth of Anderson's College, Glasgow (now Strathclyde University).
 It took three different versions before he was able to generate enough power for his home in Scotland, which he did for 25 years.

-Although it is not widely known, one of the first incidents in history of the use of biofuels for transportation took place when Henry Ford designed the Model T. This vehicle, which was manufactured between 1903 and 1926, was originally designed to run on hemp-derived biofuel.
-But because at the time there were huge supplies of crude oil, and hemp took time to grow, harvest, and process, oil became the primary source of fuel for automobiles.
-Although hybrid cars, which are powered with a combination of fuel sources such as gasoline and electricity, have been under development for centuries, the first modern-day hybrid vehicle was the Toyota Prius, which entered the market in 1997.
+Although it is not widely known, one of the first incidents in history of the use of biofuels for transportation occurred when Henry Ford designed the Model T. This vehicle, which was manufactured between 1903 and 1926, was originally designed to run on hemp-derived biofuel.
+At the time there were huge supplies of crude oil, and hemp took time to grow, harvest, and process, so oil became the primary source of fuel for automobiles.
+Hybrid cars, which are powered with a combination of fuel sources such as gasoline and electricity, have been under development for centuries, but the first modern-day hybrid vehicle was the Toyota Prius, introduced to the market in 1997.
 Eighteen thousand vehicles were sold the first year.
-The Geo Metro, converted by Solectria Corp., was the first electric four-passenger sedan powered by an alternating current motor and lead-acid batteries.
-It took eight hours to recharge it and it could travel 50 miles before losing power.
+The Geo Metro, converted by Solectria Corporation, was the first electric four-passenger sedan powered by an alternating current motor and lead-acid batteries.
+It took eight hours to recharge and could travel 50 miles before losing power.
 Its first test drive occurred in 1994.